Hungry Healthy Happy

 • Chilli - We used a fresh green chilli, but you can use a jar of chopped chilli.
 Feel free to adjust the amounts to suit your own tastes.

-• Lamb mince - If you want to make this mince lamb recipe a bit leaner, then you could use a lean lamb mince.
+• Lamb mince - If you want to make this a bit leaner, then you could use a lean lamb mince.
 This can be a little harder to find though.
+If you aren't a fan of lamb, then you could swap it for beef mince.

-• Yogurt - Some plan yoghurt to loosen the sauce up.
+• Yogurt - Some plan yogurt to loosen the sauce up.

 • Peas - A traditional addition to a keema and not only does it add a portion of vegetables, but it adds a nice pop of colour to the dish.